scipbe/ScipBe-Common-Office/README.md

 	- See https://msdn.microsoft.com/en-us/library/ms974559.aspx for more information

 - OutlookProvider
-  - The OutlookProvider exposes collections of classes of the Microsoft.Office.Interop.Outlook assembly.
-So it is required to add this NuGet package to your project.
+  - The OutlookProvider exposes collections of classes of the Microsoft.Office.Interop.Outlook assembly so you have full access to all properties and it also supports adding, updating and deleting data in Outlook.

 History
 =================================================================